kneron/document_center/docs/plus_python/introduction/run_examples.md

 #### 3.2.4 Generic Inference With Cropping Image in Pre-Process

+**Note**: Reference to [Yolo Object Name Mapping](./yolo_object_name_mapping.md) for the detection result classes of YOLO examples.

 The **'KL520DemoGenericInferenceCrop.py'** is an example for showing how to do cropping image on device, execute inference only on the cropped areas of image, get the raw output from device, and does post-processing in the software.

 The flow in concept:

 1. Setting crop information in `kp.GenericRawImageHeader`
 2. Send an image to inference